 THE CATHOLIC PROJECT

-An initiative from The Catholic University of America to foster
+An initiative from Catholic University to foster effective collaboration

 in the wake of the sexual abuse crisis.